Admission to the University of Louisville

 Evaluation of Transfer Credit

 For admission as a transfer student, applicants must submit official transcripts from all regionally accredited post-secondary institutions previously attended.
 The University of Louisville will determine a transfer GPA based upon the coursework completed at previous institutions.
 The University of Louisville does not transfer in technical or developmental coursework.
 Courses completed on a quarter system (or another system not based on semester hours) will be converted to semester hours.
 A student is required to complete 30 of his/her last 36 semester hours at the University of Louisville.

 Official transcripts showing all undergraduate work and degrees awarded at every regionally accredited college/university previously attended must be furnished by the degree-seeking applicant.
 Credits earned at another regionally accredited institution of higher education may be transferred to the University of Louisville.
 The Transfer Credit Practices report published by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) will be the reference used for the evaluation of such credits.

-Regional accrediting agencies include: Middle States Association of Colleges and Schools (MSA), North Central Association of Colleges and Schools (NCA-HLC), Northwest Commission on Colleges and Universities (NWCCU), New England Association of Schools and Colleges (NEASC-CIHE), Southern Association of Colleges and Schools (SACS), The Western Association of Schools and Colleges (WASC-ACSCU), and The Western Association of Schools and Colleges – Community and Junior Colleges (WASC-ACCJC).
+Regional accrediting agencies include: Middle States Association of Colleges and Schools (MSA), North Central Association of Colleges and Schools (NCA-HLC), Northwest Commission on Colleges and Universities (NWCCU), New England Association of Schools and Colleges (NEASC-CIHE), Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), The Western Association of Schools and Colleges (WASC-ACSCU), and The Western Association of Schools and Colleges – Community and Junior Colleges (WASC-ACCJC).

 Applicants with transfer credit from non-regionally accredited institutions may be considered for credit by petitioning for recognition of that credit.
 Applicants may petition for non-regionally accredited credit by completing the Undergraduate Transfer Credit Appeal Form form.